Herbal Remedies for Anxiety

 In another double-blind, placebo-controlled study, 18 healthy volunteers received 2 separate single doses of a standardized lemon balm extract (300 mg and 600 mg) or placebo for 7 days.
 The 600 mg dose of lemon balm increased mood and significantly increased calmness and alertness.

-With a global increase of medical marijuana use to treat health conditions germinating cannabis seeds has become more common, advocates and studies are showing that medical marijuana can be used to treat anxiety disorders.
+With a global increase of medical marijuana and CBD oil use to treat health conditions germinating cannabis seeds has become more common, advocates and studies are showing that medical marijuana can be used to treat anxiety disorders.
 Advocates believe that the chemical makeup of cannabis can be beneficial in treating anxiety, while others argue that it can actually cause anxiety.

 Near the center of our brains, we have a twin set of neuron bundles called the amygdalae, responsible for importing cognitive processes, including fear and are fight or flight response.